OHSU-Library/github-tutorial/docs/lessons/Lesson1.md

 - CSV, TSV (note that files named type '.tab' will not render properly in the UI.
 - Markdown
 - HTML
+- Any of these can also be set up outside of a repository but within your use

 ### [Back to Home](..)